AlfonsoGomezGrijalva/SOLIDPrinciples/README.md

 # SOLIDPrinciples

-BaseApp folder is the application after to be modificated applying the SOLID principles.
+The BaseApp folder is the application that will then be modified by applying the SOLID principles.

-SOLID principles folder is refactored application using SOLID.
+The SOLID principles folder is a refactored application that uses SOLID